 Using silver recovery units for the management of used fixer only makes economic and practical sense if the flow of used fixer is at least 2-3 gallons per week.
 Most dental offices generate a gallon or less of used fixer per month; not enough flow to make on site silver recovery cost-effective, due to the cost of buying and periodic replacement of the two required units.
 Such minimal flow also allows the steel wool in the recovery units to rust between uses, making the units ineffective in as little as 6 months after first use.

 Setting up two silver recovery canisters in a series can range from $200 to $1,700.
 Operating, changeover, and testing costs can add an additional $150-$300 annually.
 Most dental offices only generate ½ to 1 gallon of used fixer per month, making proper on-site silver recovery not very cost-effective.

-Hazardous Waste Services Directory is a database that offers a list of companies that can help you to manage silver waste.
+Find a hazardous waste service provider that can help you to manage silver waste.

 Dentists that use Silver Recovery Canisters for their used x-ray fixer should consider that two silver recovery canisters in a series are required.